danielgroves/danielgroves.net/adventures-photography/_posts/2016-02-01-dartmoor-exmoor-gathering.md

 I kept my pace fast, estimating another 90-minutes of guaranteed light with the fog higher up, and set myself a target of reaching High Willhays within an hour.
 It didn't take long for the track to run out, where I had to head off piste.
 I picked a sensible looking line up to _Black Tor_ which got the climbing out of the way quickly, before turning to my final destination which, although somewhere above me and less than 1400 meters away, could not be seen.
 I took a bearing for the top of the tor and proceeded to walk on it.

-Sixty minutes after leaving the wier I arrived on top of High Willhays.
+Sixty minutes after leaving the weir I arrived on top of High Willhays.

-I was surrounded by fog, on top of a large tor, and I ahd no idea where exactly the others would be camping, and quickly realised, especially in the high winds, I was only going to find them by trail and error.
-I pulled out the map again and started thinking about where I'd camp in these condtions; it would have to be on the east side to get some shelter from the wind, probably behind one of the three clumps of rock that make-up the summit.
+I was surrounded by fog, on top of a large tor, and I had no idea where exactly the others would be camping, and quickly realised, especially in the high winds, I was only going to find them by trail and error.
+I pulled out the map again and started thinking about where I'd camp in these conditions; it would have to be on the East side to get some shelter from the wind, probably behind one of the three clumps of rock that make-up the summit.
 There's a group camping, so the biggest would be a sensible place to start — a clearing in the fog moved over.
 I turned and there was a tent with two people stood next to it; I grabbed my bag, stuffing the map back in, and made for it.

 {% figure %}
   {% img src: /assets/adventures_photography/2016-02-01-dartmoor-exmoor-gathering/20160130-DSCF5635.jpg, alt: The main group of tents on High Willhays %}